ucshadow/event_app/README.md

 If I really had to chose a state library, I would have gone with `get` or `bloc` in this order.
 My initial idea was to use Isar and the ability it provides to 'observe' data changes, but that failed as I had the issue described above.

+# About design (as in UI)
+I tried as best as I could to follow the design specs provided on figma, but at some point I had to compromise between having a 100% compliant design and having an app with more working features and better code, so I kin of choose both, resulting in the design not following 100% the specs, mostly some icons and colors.